MuttData/muttlib/README.md

 # muttlib 🐶📚

-Library with helper code to start a project by [Mutt Data](https://muttdata.ai/).
+ibrary with helper code to start a project by [Mutt Data](https://muttdata.ai/).

 Current modules: